 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For more information on asking for coverage decisions about your medical care, see Chapter 9, "What to do if you have a problem or complaint (coverage decisions, appeals, and complaints)."
+For more information on asking for coverage decisions about your medical care, see Chapter 9, "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)."

 METHOD Coverage decisions about medical care - contact information CALL 1-877-221-8221 Calls to this number are free.
 7 days a week, 8 a.m. to 8 p.m.
 TTY 711 Calls to this number are free.
 7 days a week, 8 a.m. to 8 p.m.

-METHOD Coverage decisions about medical care - contact information WRITE Member Relations/Coverage Decisions Kaiser Permanente 500 NE Multnomah St., Suite 100 Portland, OR 97232-2099 WEBSITE https://healthy.kaiserpermanente.org/oregon-washington/support
+WRITE Kaiser Permanente Attn: Utilization Management 500 NE Multnomah St., Suite 100 Portland, OR 97232-2099 WEBSITE https://healthy.kaiserpermanente.org/oregon-washington/support